smartclean/smartclean.github.io/docs/eventBusIncidentsPush.md

 2. We recommend securing your web service with some form of authentication.

-        In this case, provide us the authentication credentials by suitable means, along with the URL of your web service (for example, Username and Password if your web endpoint requires Basic access authentication)
+        In this case, provide us the authentication credentials by suitable means, along with the URL of your web service (for example, Username and Password if the desired endpoint requires Basic access authentication)

 ### Example use case: